gwynethtan/IP-project/README.md

 This app is the best way to achieve that as students can post 3d modelling, join competitions and redeem vouchers according to the points they have earned

 User stories

-- As a student struggling in 3D modelling, I want to post questions and flawed 3D models so that people can find solutions to my problems
+- As a student weak in 3D modelling, I want the app to be easy to use so that my problems can be solved quickly

+- As a visual learner, I want the app design to be formatted well so that I am more motivated to use the app and learn

-- As a student who wants to improve, I want to post models so that people can give feedback on it
+- As a student who love helping others, I want the app to have the opportunity to help answer other questions so that I can fufil myself

-- As a student who enjoys vouchers, I want the app to give me opportunity to claim vouchers so that I can get vouchers
+- As a student who enjoys good deals, I want the app to give me opportunity to claim vouchers so that I can feel satisfied

 - As a student who has a competitive nature, i want the app to have a point and reward system so that I can get acknowledged for my hard work

+- As a sociable student, I want a platform where I can interact with people so that I can make friends

-- As a student who wants to challenge their thinking, I want the app to have competition gallery so that I can see what competitions to join.
+- As an ambitious student, I want to be given varying level of challenges so that I can improve my knowledge

-- As a student who has complains for this app, i want the app to have a contact form so that I can communicate to the company on what I can improve on
+- As a student who has complains for this app, i want the app to have a contact form so that I can communicate to the company on what can improve on

+- As a student who enjoys challenges, I want the app to have competition gallery so that I can see what competitions to join.

+- As a shy student facing problems, I want the app to allow me to look through others' problems so that I do not need to communicate online

+- As a teacher,I want the app design to reflect Ngee Ann's brand so that the institution's values are communicated effectively.

 https://www.figma.com/file/6ocN4g1ZqIweOciGRhsZcG/Untitled?type=design&node-id=0-1&mode=design&t=5ui6SeMwQnihTaLW-0